nhowley72/Data-Science-Work-/readme.md

 - **Other Files**:
   - **.DS_Store**: A system file that can generally be ignored.
-  - **R - Data Visualisation.pdf**: Documentation or notes related to data visualization in R. This PDF could contain tutorials, examples, or theory behind various visualization techniques.

 ## Getting Started

 To get started with the contents of this repository: